 Linux shell use is fairly straightforward for anybody who's used a text-mode OS before: You type a command, possibly including options to it, and the computer executes the command.
 For the most part, Linux commands are external-that is, they're separate programs from the shell.
 A few commands are internal to the shell, though, and knowing the distinction can be important.
-You should also know some of the tricks that can ease use of the command shell-how to have the computer complete a long command or filename, or retrieve a command you've recently run, or edit a command you've recently used (or haven't yet fully entered).
+You should also know some of the tricks that can make using the command shell easier-how to have the computer complete a long command or filename, retrieve a command you've recently run, or edit a command you've recently used (or haven't yet fully entered).

-One class of commands-those for handling basic file management-are very important but are not described here in great detail.
-For more information on these commands, consult Chapter 4, "Managing Files and Filesystems."
+One class of commands-those for handling basic file management-is very important but isn't described here in great detail.
+For more information on these commands, consult Chapter 4, "Managing Files."